-We cover the whole of the Bristol area and have expert knowledge of the areas in and around Clifton, Henleaze, Redland, Westbury-on-Trym, Long Ashton and Portishead.
-With decades of experience of the Bristol property market, we can give you specialist advice and market knowledge about the city.
+We have expert knowledge of Clifton, Redland, Cotham, Henleaze, Harbourside, the City Centre, Temple Quay and North Somerset.
+With decades of experience of the Bristol property market, we can give you specialist advice and relevant market knowledge about the city and surrounding areas.

-We are a friendly all-female team who are focused on helpful customer service and forming personal relationships with our clients.
+We are an experienced all-female team who are focused on offering a quality and bespoke customer service with the intention of establishing long standing relationships with our clients.
 We particularly specialise in helping people looking to downsize (please read our downsizing guide), or people who are feeling nervous about venturing into the world of property.
 We promise to take you through the entire process so that you can feel at ease whether you are selling your home or buying a new one.

-For your property valuation, Bradley & Co will send an experienced estate agent to meet you at your property who will then conduct a thorough and professional property valuation.
+For your property valuation, Bradley & Co will send an experienced estate agent to meet you at your property who will then conduct a thorough and professional property valuation, providing comparable evidence.
 At the end of the valuation, you will have a good idea of your property’s market value and a suggested listing price.
 We provide free advice about renovating your home to help you get the most out of your sale.
 We will go through any improvement suggestions we have with you.

 The four main costs you will need to factor in are: